lewis-morris/flarchitect/README.md

 [OpenAPI docs](docs/source/openapi.rst) for exporting or customising the document.

-Read about hiding and restoring records with the [soft delete guide](docs/source/soft_delete.rst).
+Read about hiding and restoring records in the [soft delete section](docs/source/advanced_configuration.rst#soft-delete).

 ## Running Tests